Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-9.md

 ### Task 2: Configure the Microsoft Security DevOps GitHub Action

-Microsoft Security DevOps is a command line application that integrates static analysis tools into the development lifecycle.
-Security DevOps installs, configures, and runs the latest versions of static analysis tools such as, SDL, security and compliance tools.
+Microsoft Security DevOps is a command-line application that integrates static analysis tools into the development lifecycle.
+Security DevOps installs, configures, and runs the latest versions of static analysis tools such as SDL, security, and compliance tools.
 Security DevOps is data-driven with portable configurations that enable deterministic execution across multiple environments.

 1. Sign in to GitHub using the credentials provided in the environment detail tab of the integrated lab environment.